Torwoodlee Tower: Covenanters, Feuds and Scottish History

 But despite the need for security, the tower was built in expectation of better family fortunes and more settled times to come.
 This is seen by the building’s large footprint, and the number of windows in the structure.
 Terraced gardens also flanked the tower, which was accessed via a tree-lined avenue from the east.

-George Pringle, who was the 4th Laird at the time the tower was built, died in 1637.
+The 4th Laird at the time the tower was built, died in 1637.
 His successor, James (5th Laird) went on to be a member of parliament.

-But when King Charles II was restored as monarch, the 6th Laird, also called George, found himself on the wrong side of the King’s religious policies.
-George had to flee to Holland in 1684 and had his lands confiscated.
-He died shortly afterwards.
 However, the arrival of a protestant monarchy in 1689 (William III and Mary II) made way for the return of the Pringle estate to the family.

 Torwoodlee Tower remained in use until 1783 when a new mansion house was built.
 Since then it has stood empty.
 Not surprisingly, a combination of time and the Scottish climate have taken their toll.